Vasile Stroescu: Assembly President and dissenter

-On September 1, 1918, returning to Paris, Stroescu joined Vasile Lucaciu and Ioan Cantacuzino in creating a National Romanian Action Committee for promoting the cause of Greater Romania in Allied countries.
+On September 1, 1918, from his temporary home in Paris, Stroescu joined Vasile Lucaciu and Ioan Cantacuzino in creating a National Romanian Action Committee for promoting the cause of Greater Romania in Allied countries.
 He later attached himself to Take Ionescu's National Committee for Romanian Unity.
 Following the November Armistice, Marghiloman was deposed and Romania, Bessarabia included, reentered the war.
 In December, this step ensured the Transylvanian union, with the new borders awaiting international recognition at the Paris Peace Conference.
 Throughout the following months, to Marghiloman's worry, Western powers seemed to favor placing Bessarabia, in whole or in part, under a League of Nations mandate.
-In March 1919 (some two months into the conference), Stroescu also came out in support of other pan-Romanian causes.
-He became honorary president of the League for the Liberation of Romanians in Timoc and Macedonia; its executive leaders included George Murnu, Sever Bocu and Tache Papahagi.
+In September 1919, Sfatul Țării newspaper and Gazeta Transilvaniei published an interview with Stroescu, probing his opinions regarding the Bessarabian union and the disputes it had generated at the conference.
+He attacked "foreign renegades" such as Alexander N. Krupensky and Alexandr K. Schmidt, who had formed a delegation that opposed the union's recognition; he also expressed his disdain toward the Romanian League, formed by Herța and other landowners in an effort to oppose the coming land reform—as he argued at the time, land redistribution, as long as it was done with "rightful compensation" for landowners, was an advancement of the "peasant cause", as well as a restoration of ancient Moldavian customs.
+Stroescu also came out in support of other pan-Romanian causes: in March 1919, he had become honorary president of the League for the Liberation of Romanians in Timoc and Macedonia; its executive leaders included George Murnu, Sever Bocu and Tache Papahagi.